 Biographical Brief - Olive Muriel Pink

-Olive Pink was born Hobart, Tasmania.
-17 March 1884: Quaker education, 1915: Fiancée, Ltd. Harold Southern, killed at Gallipoli.
-During the late 20s and early 30s she trained at Julian Ashton School of Art, Sydney.
+Olive Pink was born in Hobart, Tasmania - March 17, 1884: Quaker education, 1915: Fiancée, Ltd. Harold Southern, was killed at Gallipoli.
+During the late 20s and early 30s, she trained at Julian Ashton School of Art, Sydney.
 Employed as draughtswoman State Government NSW working on amongst other things, drawing of Sydney Harbour Bridge.
 June-December 1930: Travelled the railway between Quorn, SA and Alice Springs after a drought had broken, stopping to sketch flowers wherever railway workers reported them.
-Made further sketches around Alice 1932/33: Studied Anthropology, University of Sydney (urged not to complete degree but to undertake field research instead).
+Made further sketches around Alice 1932/33: Studied Anthropology, University of Sydney (urged not to complete her degree but to undertake field research instead).
 1933/34: First major funded field expedition to Central Australia.
 Moved to Alice Springs.
 Almost dies of dysentery.
 1935: First Anthropological articles.
 Begins her calls for Aboriginal autonomy (especially from the ‘civilising’ influences of the missions).
 Develops her controversial notion of ‘full bloods’ being the only ‘authentic’ Aborigines.
 Believes miscegenation and assimilation are attempts to extinguish the Aboriginal people.
 1942/44: Travels to Thompson’s Rock Hole (Pridi Pridi), the Granites, Western Tanami and lives among the Warlpiri.
 Galvanised her political fight against the Assimilation Policy and lobbies for a ‘secular sanctuary’ - one of the first calls for Aboriginal Land Rights.
 Here she nearly dies of malnutrition and dehydration.
 1944: Moves permanently to Alice Springs.
-Devotes energy to ‘full bloods’ rights and to setting up an arid zone flora reserve.
+She devotes her energy to ‘full bloods’ rights and to set up an arid zone flora reserve.
 1956: Arid Zone Flora reserve is officially gazetted.
 Miss Pink becomes curator with the help of (Warlpiri) Johnny Jampijinpa.
 1967: Campaigns against building Pine Gap facility.
 1975: Dies in Alice Springs aged 91.
-Buried in town cemetery with grave facing the opposite direction to everyone else.
-Preferred to look on her ‘beloved McDonnell Ranges’ rather than the township.
+Buried in the town cemetery with her grave facing the opposite direction to everyone else.
+She preferred to look on her ‘beloved McDonnell Ranges’ rather than the township.
 Her correspondence is kept at the National Archives and several feet deep.

 Artistic Directors: David McMicken and Tim Newth